mlevison/APR-Markdown-Export/glossary/slack/index.md

 title: "Slack"
 date: "2021-07-26"
 relatedTerms: ['theory-of-constraints']
+excerpt: '**Slack**, in the context of Agile/Scrum, is when the time isn't solely focused on'
 ---

 **Slack**, in the context of Agile/Scrum, is when the time isn't solely focused on delivering. _(It's important not to confuse this with Slack, a popular electronic communication tool, or the general vocabulary word defined as "a spell of inactivity or laziness".)_